White Background with Triangle Pattern

 Course Guidelines

-In addition to all 500-level courses, the advanced undergraduate courses listed within the Graduate Studies Bulletin are available for graduate credit.
-See graduate course list.
+In addition to all 500-level courses, the advanced undergraduate courses listed as Graduate Studies Eligible (GSE) are available for graduate credit.
 The following points must be observed:

-• No course used to satisfy requirements for any degree granted by another institution may be transferred for graduate credit.
+• No course that satisfies the requirements for any degree granted by another institution may be transferred for graduate credit.

 Any questions concerning rules, procedures, etc., relating to graduate work should be directed to the Associate Dean of Lifelong Learning.